sergioltg/entain/README.md

 ## Task 5
 Added a 'sports' service.
 It is very similar to the races.

 This service will use the port 9001.
-Changed the http api to connect to the right endpoint.
+Changed the http api to connect to the service endpoint.

 ```bash
 curl -X "POST" "http://localhost:8000/v1/list-events" \